 - Peel the potatoes and the carrots.
 Mash with a masher or a folk (avoid using a blender as It makes the mashed potatoes elastic).

 - In another bowl, beat the eggs.
 Add mashed potatoes and carrots, peas, salt, pepper, garlic, and parsley.
 Mix delicately the ingredients.

-- Pour olive oil into a skillet.
+- Pour extra virgin olive oil into a skillet.
 Add the mixture.

-- Cook the veggie omelette covered over low heat for about 20 minutes.
+- Cook the veggie omelet covered, over low heat, for about 20 minutes.